-Manual work, regardless of salary level; and
+- Manual work, regardless of salary level; and

-> Please note that the above does not apply to freelancers or independent contractors that you engage.
-Employers who fail to provide work injury compensation insurance when required to do so face a fine of up to S$10,000 or jail of up to 12 months or both for a first-time offence.
+Please note that the above does not apply to freelancers or independent contractors that you engage.
+Employers who fail to provide work injury compensation insurance when required to do so face a fine of up to S$10,000, jail of up to 12 months or both for a first-time offence.

-> Workman injury compensation insurance is important especially for companies involved in construction or heavy industry, where there are higher risks of worker injury.
+Workman injury compensation insurance is important especially for companies involved in construction or heavy industry, where there are higher risks of worker injury.

-> Work injury compensation insurance can provide monetary protection in the form of payment of medical leave wages or expenses to your workers should they suffer any injury during the course of their work.
+Work injury compensation insurance can provide monetary protection in the form of payment of medical leave wages or expenses to your workers should they suffer any injury during the course of their work.

-> For more details on the entitlement and liability for compensation, please refer to our article on claiming work injury compensation.
+For more details on the entitlement and liability for compensation, please refer to our article on claiming work injury compensation.

-> (b) Basic health insurance (MediShield Life)
+(b) Basic health insurance (MediShield Life)